xinity/dcos-docs-site/pages/services/edge-lb/troubleshooting/index.md

 <p class="message--note"><strong>NOTE: </strong>If your environment is behind a firewall or otherwise not able to access the public catalog, then you must use a local catalog.</p>

 ## Obtaining package artifacts

 In order to install both packages, you need to obtain package artifacts.
 They can be downloaded from <a href="https://support.mesosphere.com/hc/en-us/articles/213198586">Mesosphere customer support site</a>.

 <p class="message--note"><strong>NOTE: </strong>You will get a "page not found" message if you attempt to download the artifacts without logging in using your customer service account.</p>

-Once you have these artifacts, they need to be made accesible to the cluster via an HTTP server.
+Once you have these artifacts, they need to be made accesible to the cluster through an HTTP server.
 The address of the HTTP server will be used in the next step.

 ## Add them to the package repository

 Having the address where the artifacts for the Edge-LB API server and Edge-LB pool repos are available, use the following command to add them to the universe package repository:

 ```bash
 dcos package repo add --index=0 edgelb  https://<insert download link>/stub-universe-edgelb.json